codecasupport/playbook/docs/why.md

 ## Open community

-Community is critical to all successful open source initiatives, and Code California is dedicated to cultivating an authentic, supportive, open, collaborative network of digital government innovators.
+Community is critical to all successful open source initiatives, and Code CA Open Source is dedicated to cultivating an authentic, supportive, open, collaborative network of digital government innovators.

 As the Defense Department says on [code.mil](https://code.mil/why-open-source.html):